 The Indiana Designated Home State Insurance Adjuster license exam consists of one hundred fifty (150) questions, and you have one hour (1:00) to complete it.

-Each attempt of the exam costs $100 and will be paid when you make your reservation.
+Each attempt of the exam costs $69 and will be paid when you make your reservation.
+Testing must be completed within six (6) months of the Pre-Licensing Course Completion Date on the certificate.

 A total score of 70% or more is required to pass this test.
-To further explain the scoring of the exam, we will quote the AdjusterPro Indiana Pre Licensing and State Exam page
+To explain the scoring of these exams, we will quote the Pearson VUE Indiana Insurance Licensing Candidate Handbook:

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-You may register to take your exams and find more information on the AdjusterPro Indiana Insurance page or by calling AdjusterPro at (214) 329-9030.
+You may register to take your exams and find more information on the Pearson VUE Indiana Insurance page or by calling Pearson VUE at (866) 895-0496.

 Once you have completed your pre-licensing requirement and examination, the next step is applying for your license.